shadowga/website/_docs/2/c-resources.md

 Particles that are stationary (or fixed) will be embedded to a set of coordinates, rather than a member.
 These particles are great for buildings and functionally-appearing interiors.

+> **Note:** The modification of these particles is currently restricted to Senior Admins and higher.
+This is to prevent lag and secure the feature.

  * `/pp fixed` - Provides information on the usage of stationary particles.

 Identifications are used by the plugin for specifying a certain set of stationary particles.